sass/sass/doc-src/SASS_CHANGELOG.md

 ## 3.2.0 (Unreleased)

 * Add an {Sass::Script::Functions#invert `invert` function} that takes the inverse of colors.
+* Sass Functions and Mixins now accept **Named Arguments** in addition to the more traditional positional argument style.
+See the following documentation for more information:
+  {file:SASS_REFERENCE.md#named_arguments Named Arguments for Mixins}, {file:SASS_REFERENCE.md#functions Named Arguments for Sass Functions}, {file:SASS_REFERENCE.md#defining_custom_sass_functions Defining Custom Functions}

 ### Backwards Incompatibilities -- Must Read!